By: Dennis H. Doss and Christopher J. Donovan

 Distressed assets funds rise in popularity during a recession.
 Banks are eager to purge their portfolios of labor-intensive mortgages that punch holes in their balance sheets and increase their reserve requirements.
 Private equity funds must liquidate non-performing loans to meet capital calls from their credit facilities and to satisfy investor redemption demands.

 A panicked rush for the exit doors is a private money lender’s dream.
 How can you take advantage of the carnage?
 One of the best ways is to pool money, so you qualify to participate in the auctions of distressed asset portfolios.
 The sellers of these portfolios (see below) will not even talk to small players.
 After you acquire a portfolio, you must have the staff and a plan to maximize the value of the assets you purchased.
 You will attempt to modify mortgages to get them back into a performing status long enough to enable the property owner to refinance your loan.
-You make money when you are paid off because you bought the mortgage at a sizeable discount.
+You make money when you are paid off because you bought the mortgage at a sizable discount.
 Sadly, some owners will not be able to pay, so you may be forced to foreclose.
 After you take back the property, you can enjoy the rental income while you wait for prices to improve.
 After the market stabilizes, you can sell the property for a nice profit.

 How are these investments structured?
 A fund (aka pool) is limited to accredited investors and must be created in full compliance with state and federal securities laws.
 That requires a Private Placement Memorandum (“PPM”), other legal documents and filings.
 Here is a sample outline: